culshoefer/codeCurriculum-gitbook/chapter4.md

-# Fourth Chapter: Capstone project
+# Chapter 4: Capstone project
 Welcome to chapter four!
 If you made it until here, you already know a lot about programming in python with PyGame (yay!)
 In this final chapter, you will implement your own version of the